 Known to be Canada’s leading centre for Aerospace research and education, the Institute for Aerospace Studies at the University of Toronto is the perfect place to start your career in the field of Engineering.
 Consistently ranked in the top 25 global universities, the University of Toronto offers an exhaustive master’s degree program in Aerospace Engineering which trains students in Robotics and Space System Engineering, Aircraft Flight Systems, Flight Dynamics and Flight Simulation.

-Given below is the eligibility criteria for aspirants.
+Given below are the eligibility criteria for aspirants.

 - For undergraduate courses, students must have completed 10+2 with maths and physics being the compulsory subjects.